-Another trick is all of the red and green M&Ms (or any other candy) at Christmastime.
-You could easily separate the colors for a batch of Valentine’s Day and St. Patrick’s Day candies for your candy dish or desserts.
-The key is to think outside the box and look for other ways candy can be used.
+Another trick is all of the red and green candy (including M&Ms!) at Christmastime.
+You could easily separate the colors for a batch of red Valentine’s Day and green St. Patrick’s Day candies for your candy dish or desserts.
+The key is to look for other ways the candy can be used.

 With Valentine’s Day just a few months away, clearance Christmas candy can prove to be a huge savings.
 Many of those boxed chocolates are simply wrapped in seasonal paper or with a bow.

-Most boxed chocolates are shrink-wrapped underneath.
-Simply remove the paper or bow and, voilà!, you have a box of chocolates for Valentine’s Day!
+Most boxed chocolates are shrink-wrapped underneath all of the holiday packaging.
+Simply remove the holiday paper or bow and, voilà!, you have a box of chocolates for Valentine’s Day!
 I have regularly found fancy Godiva chocolates in department stores at 75% off.
-It’s considered “Christmas” simply because of a red bow with holly.
-I just remove the plastic holly!
+It’s considered “Christmas” simply because of a red bow and holly, but the decorations are easily removed.

-You definitely don’t want to give old or expired chocolates.
-That would be tacky!
-Therefore, always look for an expiration date and, then, be sure to store it properly (cool and dry) at home.
+Most importantly, you definitely don’t want to give expired chocolates or candy.
+Therefore, always look for an expiration date and be sure to store it properly (cool and dry) at home.

-January is the time to check stores for toy clearance because there’s always lots and lots (and lots) of it, thanks to “Santa’s elves.”
+January is the time to check stores for toy clearance because there’s always lots and lots (and lots) of inventory.
 This is the time to buy birthday presents for your little ones, as well as for all of those birthday parties they’re bound to get invited to throughout the year.
 If you’re a true planner, you might even start prepping for next Christmas.

 Christmas time is when stores bring in lots of seasonal gifts — shaving kits, beauty/manicure sets, desk top toys, games and more.
 Again, this is the time to stock up on gifts for birthdays, Valentine’s Day, Mother’s Day, Father’s Day, graduation, etc.